 Tourtoirac is a pretty village which developed around its abbey and church.
 The abbey was benedictine and several buildings remain.
 Inside the 'logis abbatail' take a look at the amusing chapters which show the monks pulling each other round and round by the beard.

-Take a look in the cemetery and you will find the grave of a native of Tourtoirac who, in, 1850, gave up his destined career as country solicitor, set sail for Chile and had himself crowned king of Patagonia.
-Orelie-Antoine I did not sit for long on the throne before the Chileans threw him out.
+Take a look in the cemetery and you will find the grave of a native of Tourtoirac who, in 1850, gave up his destined career as country solicitor, set sail for Chile and had himself crowned king of Patagonia and Araucanie.
+Orelie-Antoine did not sit for long on the throne before the Chileans threw him out.
 He died in Tourtoirac in 1878 and his grave is in the village cemetery.

 There is also an 18th century manor house - the Manoir de la Farge and a tannery to see in the village.

 The village has an attractive spot on the edge of the river Auvezere and there are plenty of picnic spots on the rivers edge.

 The Grotte de Tourtoirac